 That with our existing cryobiological collection it is no longer necessary to keep breeding endangered species in captivity to preserve the species.
 More than 675 endangered species are preserved in the Frozen Zoo for repopulating the planet if we ever manage to set aside habitat that can sustain them.

-That just since 1990 20 people have been killed in the US by captive cats.
+That just since 1990 more than 23 people have been killed in the US by captive cats.
 See updates.

 That the illegal portion of the 15 billion dollar trade in exotic pets is third only to the market for illegal drugs and weapons?
 (In 2007 the U.S. assistant secretary of state for environmental affairs, Claudia McMurray, estimates that the wildlife trade is valued at anywhere from $10 to $20 billion a year.)
 The Coalition Against Wildlife Trafficking says the trade is often closely linked to organized crime, and follows the same routes as those used to smuggle drugs and people.